mo-hanxuan/FEMcy/README.md

 # FEMcy
 ## an open-source **finite element** solver with cross-platform **parallel** (CPU/**GPU**) computing
-FEMcy is a finite element solver for **structural static/dynamic analysis** in **continuum mechanics**, powered by cross-platform parallel (CPU/GPU) computing language of [**Taichi**](https://www.taichi-lang.org/).
-FEMcy provides an alternative option besides Abaqus.
-Compared to the widely-used finite element softwares such as Abaqus, Ansys and COMSOL, we present the FEMcy which is flexible for customized needs by open-source.
-The conventional black-box of computational structural analysis (**CSD**) is now opened for you to stare at the mechanism behind it, and manipulate it to fit your customized needs.
-Compared to the open-source finite element softwares such as CalculiX or OOFEM, we provide the implementation on GPU parallel computing, meanwhile maintain the friendly readability by Python language.
+FEMcy is a finite element solver for **structural analysis** in **continuum mechanics**, powered by cross-platform parallel (CPU/GPU) computing language of [**Taichi**](https://www.taichi-lang.org/).
+FEMcy is flexible for customized needs by open-source.
+The mechanism behind computational structural analysis (**CSD**) is now opened for you, and can be manipulated by you to meet your customized needs.
+We provide the implementation on GPU parallel computing, meanwhile maintain the friendly readability by Python language.

 ## Features
 + both small deformation and large deformation (geometric nonlinearity) are enabled